 This point matters for international buyers.
 Some countries within the EU have introduced restrictions on non-EU buyers in recent years, or have specific rules around foreign ownership of agricultural land and primary residences.
 Gibraltar does not have these restrictions, partly because it is not part of the EU at all.

 Gibraltar left the EU when the UK did in 2020.
-Even before Brexit, Gibraltar had its own property law and ownership framework that was distinct from EU property rules applied in Spain, Portugal, or elsewhere.
-Whether you are a British national, an EU citizen, an American investor, or a buyer from Asia or the Middle East, your ability to purchase property in Gibraltar is the same: unrestricted.
+Even before Brexit, Gibraltar had its own property law and ownership framework distinct from EU property rules applied in Spain, Portugal, or elsewhere.
+Whether you are a British national, an EU citizen, an American investor, or a buyer from Asia or the Middle East, your ability to purchase open-market property in Gibraltar is the same: unrestricted.

 No Capital Gains Tax